Bryan Robson

-Robson represented England on 90 occasions between 1980 and 1991, making him at the time the fifth-most capped England player.
+Robson represented England 90 times between 1980 and 1991, making him at the time the fifth-most capped England player.
 His goalscoring tally of 26 placed him eighth on the list at the time.
-Robson captained his country 65 times; only Bobby Moore and Billy Wright have captained England on more occasions.
-Robson is also known by the nicknames Robbo and Captain Marvel.
-Bobby Robson stated that Robson was, along with Alan Shearer and Kevin Beattie, the best British player he ever worked with.
+He played for England at the 1982, 1986 and 1990 World Cups, and at Euro 1988.
+Robson captained his country 65 times; only Bobby Moore and Billy Wright have captained England more often.

 Robson began his management career as a player-manager with Middlesbrough in 1994, retiring from playing in 1997.
-In seven years as Middlesbrough manager, he guided them to three Wembley finals, which were all lost, and earned them promotion to the Premier League on two occasions.
+In seven years as Middlesbrough manager, he guided them to three Wembley finals, which were all lost, and earned them promotion to the Premier League twice.
 Between 1994 and 1996, he also served as assistant coach to England manager Terry Venables, which included Euro 96.
 He later returned to West Bromwich Albion for two years as manager, helping them become the first top division team in 14 years to avoid relegation after being bottom of the league table on Christmas Day.
 Less successful have been his short-lived spells as manager of Bradford City and Sheffield United, the former lasting barely six months and ending in relegation from what is now the EFL Championship, and the latter lasting less than a year and seeing his expensively-assembled side fail to challenge for promotion to the Premier League.
-On 23 September 2009, Robson was appointed manager of the Thailand national team.
-He resigned on 8 June 2011.
-On 1 July 2011, Robson was appointed "Global Ambassador" at Manchester United.
+Robson was manager of the Thailand national team from 2009 to 2011.
+He is currently an ambassador for Manchester United.

 Early life

 Robson was born in Northlands, Chester-le-Street, County Durham, to Brian, a long distance lorry-driver, and Maureen Robson.
 He was the second of four children, after sister Susan and ahead of younger brothers Justin and Gary (also footballers).
 Robson was brought up in Witton Gilbert until he was six, when the family moved to nearby Chester-le-Street, the town where he was born.
 As a boy, he supported Newcastle United; his childhood hero was Newcastle forward Wyn Davies.
 A keen footballer from a young age, he joined the local Cub Scout group purely so that he could play for their football team.
 Robson attended Birtley South Secondary Modern School, and later, Lord Lawson of Beamish comprehensive school, where he competed for the school in athletics and football.
 He was captain of both his school football team and the Washington and District team.
-As a teenager he had trials with Burnley, Coventry City, Sheffield Wednesday, Newcastle United and West Bromwich Albion.
+As a teenager, he had trials with Burnley, Coventry City, Sheffield Wednesday, Newcastle United and West Bromwich Albion.

-Robson was in the final academic year of pupils who still had the option of finishing education at the age of 15, and in the summer of 1972 he accepted Albion manager Don Howe's offer of a two-year apprenticeship, worth a wage of £5 per week in the first year and £8 per week in the second year.
+Robson was in the final academic year of pupils who still had the option of finishing education at the age of 15, and in the summer of 1972, he accepted Albion manager Don Howe's offer of a two-year apprenticeship, worth a wage of £5 per week in the first year and £8 per week in the second year.